DR-Theopolis/py-socket-chat/README.md

 # Python socket-based chat system.
 Notes:
-  - Can be modified and used to send terminal commands to `os module` on remote device
+  - Can be modified and used to send terminal commands to `os module` on remote device (Basically a backdoor)